 I also had to apply preprocessing techniques like noise reduction and normalization to omit unnecessary background noises, used amplitude parameters for it.

 Overall, the project was interesting.

+Also working on several forecasting projects.
+Studying and using Neural Prophet.
+The range of parameters are amazing.